dwhieb/dissertation/README.md

 1. If you do not have Java installed on your computer, download it from [here][Java] and then install it on your computer.

-1. Run the ANC Tool following the instructions on the [ANC Tool page][ANC-Tool].
+1. Run the ANC Tool from the command line using `npm run anc`.
+Alternatively, you can run the ANC Tool following the instructions on the [ANC Tool page][ANC-Tool].
 It is recommended that you run the tool from the command line following the format `java -Xmx500M -jar ANCTool-x.y.z-jar.jar`.
 See the [ANC Tool page][ANC-Tool] for complete details.
-If you have npm installed on your computer, you can simply run the ANC Tool from the command line with `npm run anc` from the root of this repository.

 1. The first time you run the ANC Tool, it will ask you to specify the location of the folder where the files `annotations.xml` and `OANC-corpus-header.xml` are located.
 Find this folder where you downloaded them and click _Accept_.